 First of all, remember that even though the pandemic isn’t fading, it shouldn’t scare you.
-It will have less impact over time.
+It should have less impact over time.
 Second, we're in the 11th year of an extended bull market and near the end of the cycle.
 Some type of correction is likely, but it’s not time to panic.
 What's happening underneath is solid, healthy and underpinned by strong earnings growth.

 For all the worries about rising inflation and broken supply chains, we’re seeing lots of opportunities in individual companies and securities throughout the world.
 I feel pretty good about the investment landscape.
 I’m also proud of the way the world has handled this incredible pandemic.
 We found ourselves in a very tough situation, but we got creative and figured out a way to get through it.

 Bottom line: Stay invested.
 Don’t try to time the market.
 We’re here to help.